JoaoLaimer/JoaoNotes/01 - Cybersecurity/03 - Penetration Testing/04 - Tools/ffuf.md

-At a minimum we're required to supply two options: `-u` to specify an URL and `-w` to specify a wordlist.
+[ffuf](https://github.com/ffuf/ffuf) needs at a minimum two required options: `-u` to specify an URL and `-w` to specify a wordlist.
 The default keyword `FUZZ` is used to tell ffuf where the wordlist entries will be injected.
 We can append it to the end of the URL like so:

 `ffuf -u http://MACHINE_IP/FUZZ -w /usr/share/wordlists/SecLists/Discovery/Web-Content/big.txt`